Funeral arrangements

 All funeral directors follow a code of practice and they will give you an estimate of costs before you decide to use them.
 The estimate will include their own costs and any fees they will pay on your behalf.

-You can get estimates from different funeral directors so that you can compare costs.
+It is advisable to obtain quotes from a number of funeral directors so that you can compare costs.

 Your funeral director can make all the arrangements for the funeral, burial or cremation, religious or secular service.
 The funeral director can also tell you about the procedures and documents needed to register the death.